wujastyk/sushrutaproject/README.md

   4. [Cikitsāsthāna](https://wujastyk.github.io/sushrutaproject/xml/04-su.ci/kl_699_cikitsasthana.xml).
 Missing from KL 699 up to adhyāya 18.
   5. [Kalpasthāna](https://wujastyk.github.io/sushrutaproject/xml/05-su.ka/kl_699_kalpasthana.xml).
   6. [Uttaratantra](https://wujastyk.github.io/sushrutaproject/xml/06-su.ut/kl_699_uttaratantra.xml).

+## Project completion

+The first Suśruta Project came to an end in April 2024.
+Project publications in print and digital media can be accessed from [Project Outputs](https://sushrutaproject1.github.io/project-outputs/) on the  main Project 1 website.

+At the time of writing (Feb 2026) work continues on writing and publishing project results.
+The most recent publication is Brooks, "“On Leeches” in a Medical Treatise for Humans," (2026) [DOI](https://doi.org/10.18732/hssa122).

 ## Copyright and Licensing
 All files in this Github repository are copyrighted (C) Dominik Wujastyk 2021.
 They are distributed under a  [Creative Commons BY-SA](https://creativecommons.org/licenses/by-sa/4.0/) licence.